sriprasanna/fedora-install/README.md

 > sudo systemctl start sshd

 On local computer:
-> ansible-playbook site.yml -k --tags "common" -i 'localhost,'
+> ansible-playbook site.yml --tags "common,desktop" -i 'localhost,'

 **IMPORTANT: DO NOT FORGET THE COMMA AFTER THE HOST**